 The sad state of Uru industry opened the eyes of Government and business men who loved this traditional industry.
-With lot of relief schemes, aid and proper publicity around the world about this once prestigious industry have brought some positive changes.
+With a lot of relief schemes, aid and proper publicity around the world about this once prestigious industry have brought some positive changes.
 The propaganda clicked.
 Now orders from the Gulf countries are coming and the industry is on a survival stage.
 Urus have got a new life.
 It is reflected in Beypore well with the work of three works being executed currently.
-My colleague and close friend from Thrissur Mr Benny has clicked this positive development on his camera professionally.
+My colleague and close friend from Thrissur Mr. Benny has clicked this positive development on his camera professionally.
 He came all the way from Thrissur to study about Urus.
 When passionate guys team up, any mission becomes exciting as well executable.
-Benny, thanks and claps for your work!
+Benny, thanks, and claps for your work!

 This is the Google Map of the Location